byjg/php-micro-orm/README.md

                                             `─────────'
 ```

-* Model is a get/set class to retrieve or save the data into the database
+* Model can be any class with public properties or with getter and setter.
+It is used to retrieve or save the data into
+  the database
-* Mapper will create the definitions to map the Model into the Database.
+* Mapper defines the relationship between the Model properties and the database fields
-* Query will use the Mapper to prepare the query to the database based on DbDriverInterface
+* Query defines what to retrieve from/update in the database.
+It uses the Mapper to prepare the query to the database
+  converting the Model properties to database fields.
-* DbDriverIntarce is the implementation to the Database connection.
+* DbDriverInterface is the implementation to the Database connection.
 * Repository put all this together